Barbara Cartland: Marriage and relationships

 According to an obituary published in The Daily Telegraph, Cartland broke off her first engagement, to a Guards officer, when she learned about sexual intercourse.
 She claimed to have declined 49 marriage proposals before marrying Captain Alexander "Sachie" George McCorquodale, on 23 April 1927, a British Army officer from Scotland and heir to a printing fortune.
-They divorced in 1933, and he died from heart failure in 1964.
+They divorced in 1933 and he died from heart failure in 1964.

 Their daughter, Raine McCorquodale (9 September 1929 – 21 October 2016), who Cartland later alleged was the daughter of George Sutherland-Leveson-Gower, 5th Duke of Sutherland, or Prince George, Duke of Kent, became Debutante of the Year in 1947.
 After the McCorquodales' divorce in 1933, which involved charges and counter charges of infidelity, Cartland married her ex-husband's cousin, Hugh McCorquodale, on 28 December 1936.
 Cartland and her second husband, who died in 1963, had two sons: Ian Hamilton McCorquodale (11 October 1937 – 10 February 2023), a Debrett's publisher, and Glen McCorquodale (born 1939), a stockbroker.

 Cartland maintained a long friendship with Lord Mountbatten of Burma, whose death in 1979 she said was the "greatest sadness of my life".
 Mountbatten supported Cartland in her charitable works, particularly for United World Colleges, and even helped her write her book Love at the Helm, providing background naval and historical information.
 The Mountbatten Memorial Trust, established by Mountbatten's great-nephew Charles, Prince of Wales, after Mountbatten was assassinated in Ireland, was the recipient of the proceeds of this book on its release in 1980.

 When Cartland learned that young Diana Spencer loved reading her novels, Cartland began to send early copies.
 However, as an adult, Diana, her step-granddaughter, did not invite Cartland to her wedding to Prince Charles.
 Cartland was later openly critical of Diana's divorce, though the rift between them was mended shortly before Diana's fatal car crash in Paris, in 1997.
-According to Tina Brown's book on Diana, Cartland once remarked, "The only books Diana ever read were mine, and they weren't awfully good for her."
+According to Susanna de Vries in her book Royal Marriages, Cartland once remarked, "The only books Diana ever read were mine, and they weren't awfully good for her."

 Novels

 After a year as a gossip columnist for the Daily Express, Cartland published her first novel, Jigsaw (1923), a risqué society thriller that became a bestseller.
 She also began writing and producing somewhat racy plays, one of which, Blood Money (1926), was banned by the Lord Chamberlain's Office.
-In the 1920s and 1930s, Cartland was a prominent young hostess in London society, noted for her beauty, energetic charm and daring parties.
+In the 1920s and 1930s Cartland was a prominent young hostess in London society, noted for her beauty, energetic charm and daring parties.
 Her fashion sense also had a part, and she was one of the first clients of designer Norman Hartnell; she remained a client until he died in 1979.
-He made her presentation and wedding dresses; the latter was made to her own design against Hartnell's wishes, and she admitted it was a failure.
+He made her presentation and wedding dresses; the latter was made to her own design against Hartnell's wishes and she admitted it was a failure.